Effective resistance is more than distance: Laplacians, Simplices and the Schur complement: Maps between Laplacians, maps between Simplices

+as required. $\square$ \\ As a result of Proposition \ref{Proposition: Gram matrix of face is Schur complement} and expression \eqref{eq: Gram matrix of face} we moreover have the following (known) alternative expression for the Schur complement of the canonical pseudoinverse Gram matrix:

-This expression is complementary to definition \eqref{eq: definition Schur complement} as some important properties of the Schur complement are more apparent in the former expression than the latter.
-For instance, the closure property (see later) follows from \eqref{eq: definition Schur complement}, while the following composition property follows more directly from definition \eqref{eq: definition Schur complement as submatrix}: \begin{property}[composition] For any $\mathcal{W}\subseteq\mathcal{V}\subseteq\mathcal{N}$ the Schur complement satisfies
+This expression is complementary to definition \eqref{eq: definition Schur complement invertible matrix} as some important properties of the Schur complement are more apparent in the former expression than the latter. \\ Next, from the relation between the Schur complement and the Simplex face relation we find the following composition property: \begin{property}[composition] For any canonical pseudoinverse Gram matrix $M^\dagger$ and index subsets $\mathcal{W}\subseteq\mathcal{V}\subseteq\mathcal{N}$, the Schur complement of $M^\dagger/\mathcal{V}^c$ with respect to $\mathcal{W}$ is equal to the Schur complement of $M^\dagger$ with respect to $\mathcal{W}$; in other words, the Schur complement composes as